 - Elementary First Aid – 1 day of practical training on basic first aid, resuscitation techniques and practical first aid techniques.

-Update to the STCW convention 1995
+Update to the STCW known as the Manila amendments

 If your STCW Fire Fighting and Personal Survival certificates are more than 5 years old you must complete an update training course to be able to work on-board.